Algorithmic overlaps as thermodynamic variables: from local to cluster Monte Carlo dynamics in critical phenomena: Models and Update Algorithms

 \subsection{Local Metropolis updates}

 The Metropolis algorithm updates the configuration by proposing single-spin flips and accepting them with a probability that depends on the associated energy change.
 For a given spin configuration $\{s_i\}$ and inverse temperature $\beta = 1/T$, a Monte Carlo sweep consists of $N$ proposals; each proposal selects a site $i$ and proposes a new state $s_i'$, which for the Ising case is $-s_i$.
+For the $q$-state Potts model (with $q=3$ or $q=4$), the proposed new state $s_i'$ is drawn uniformly at random from the $q-1$ states different from the current $s_i$.
 The energy difference

 is computed from the local neighborhood of $i$, and the move is accepted with probability

 We define one Monte Carlo time unit as a full sweep of $L^2$ Metropolis proposals.
 In our simulations we perform an initial equilibration of $N_{\text{therm}}$ sweeps, followed by $N_{\text{meas}}$ sweeps during which measurements are taken after every sweep or every few sweeps, as detailed below.